Frequently Asked Questions

 Where can I find information that used to be on the MPHPA website?

 The Manhattan Project Heritage and Preservation Association (MPHPA) was an organization focused on Manhattan Project veterans and their children.
 Michael Vickio, President and founder of the MPHPA, died suddenly in late September 2005 in Montour Falls, New York.
 His death was a great loss as he was passionate about preserving the Manhattan Project history.
 Under his leadership, MPHPA created an excellent website and forum for veterans and their families.
-In March 2006, the MPHPA's Board entered into an agreement with the Atomic Heritage Foundation, a nonprofit organization in Washington, DC dedicated to preserving the history of the Manhattan Project and the Atomic Age, to purchase the assets and continue the mission of the MPHPA.
+In March 2006, the MPHPA's Board entered into an agreement with AHF to purchase their assets and continue the mission of the MPHPA.

-Since 2006, the Atomic Heritage Foundation has been moving the wealth of information from the MPHPA's website onto the AHF website.
-As of April 2015, the AHF has succeeded in uploading the majority of profiles, photographs, and other documents to the AHF website.
-As a result, the MPHPA website, which was extremely old and in danger of being hacked, has been taken down permanently.
+AHF uploaded the majority of MPHPA’s profiles, photographs, and other documents to the AHF website.
+As a result, the MPHPA website, which was extremely old and in danger of being hacked, was taken down permanently.